China’s Flash Delivery: 30-Minute Orders Transform Retail

 China’s flash delivery market is taking off.
 Young consumers now expect same-day delivery for electronics, fashion, and daily essentials, transforming the retail experience.

 In recent years, instant delivery in mainland China has expanded beyond food to include clothing, daily essentials, and electronics.
 Consumers can now order online and receive goods within 30 minutes.
-This “flash delivery” trend is growing rapidly.
+This “flash delivery” trend is skyrocketing.

 From Snacks to Smartphones

 On 13 August, a resident in Shenzhen urgently needed a power bank for a business trip.
 He placed an order on a flash delivery app and received it within half an hour.
-According to a leading platform, mobile phone sales have jumped more than 300% since June, while sports shoes, T-shirts, smartwatches, tablets, and laptops all grew over 200%.
+According to a leading platform, mobile phone sales have increased by more than 300% since June, while sales of sports shoes, T-shirts, smartwatches, tablets, and laptops have all grown by over 200%.
 A store manager in Shenzhen says orders from March to July nearly quintupled compared with last year.

 Sports stores in Shenzhen have also seen a surge in orders for slippers and socks on rainy days.
 Delivery riders rush back and forth as store staff pick and pack orders within 15 minutes to meet tight delivery times.
 Flash delivery breaks traditional opening hours, with orders arriving even at night.
-Since setting up instant delivery last year, some stores have seen significant growth.
+Since implementing instant delivery last year, some stores have experienced significant growth.
 For example, badminton equipment sales rose 50% in the first seven months of the year.

 Flash delivery China